-Jerry Seinfeld Signs $100m Deal With Netflix, Denied Entry To Obama’s Party
+Jerry Seinfeld Signs $100 Million Deal With Netflix, Denied Entry To Obama’s Party

 According to Page Six sources, security even let Jerry Seinfeld’s wife Jessica in, but had to wait for Secret Service clearance to let the comedian pass through.
 And the comedian was a good sport about the whole thing, as he was laughing and telling jokes to guests about it, according to one of the sources.

-Besides Jerry Seinfeld, the star-studded farewell party also included A-list celebrities such as George Clooney, Robert De Niro, Steven Spielberg, Bradley Cooper, Chris Rock, Meryl Streep and many, many others.
+Besides Jerry Seinfeld, the star-studded farewell party also included A-list celebrities such as George Clooney, Robert De Niro, Steven Spielberg, Bradley Cooper, Chris Rock, Meryl Streep, and many, many others.

 [Featured Image by Rich Fury/AP Images]